 So, most of my adult life has been spent towards these goals.
-One of the great joys in my day is knowing that individuals will benefit from what I do everyday — in many ways.
-Helping connect individuals to the tools and opportunities that make a true difference in real lives is a completely rewarding experience.
+With time in Eskimo villages, on Native American reservations and in a wide array of diverse economies and communities.
+One of my great joys is knowing that individuals will benefit from what I do everyday — in many ways.
+Helping connect families to the tools and opportunities that make a true difference in real lives is a completely rewarding experience.

 That castle still stands atop those cliffs — as art and icon.